 Statistics demonstrating response rates to Freedom of Information and Environmental Information Regulation requests is available through the council’s publication scheme.

 If you want to make a request for information under the act it must be in writing, contain a name and address for correspondence, and describe the information you are seeking.

-Corporate Information Governance
+Information Management & Governance